Patella Stabilisation Surgery

 • Recurring dislocation

 You can use your private medical insurance or pay for your Patella Stabilisation Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+We offer competitive, fixed price packages.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Need Help?